Vapor Barriers in walls, why polyethylene can be problematic

 It would probably surprise many home builders to hear what really causes moisture accumulation in walls, and what to do to prevent it.
-An understanding of how water vapour moves through walls is important, so a good place to start would be with our page explaining moisture movement in homes (see related articles below).
+An understanding of how water vapor moves through walls is important, so a good place to start would be with our page explaining moisture movement in homes (see related articles below).

-The traditional approach to preventing water vapour from penetrating walls is a 6 mil polyethylene vapour barrier, or 'vapor barrier' for our southern neighbours.
+The traditional approach to preventing water vapor from penetrating walls in homes is a 6 mil polyethylene vapour barrier, or 'vapor barrier' for our southern neighbours.
 This is an ideal building practice in the extreme northern communities of Canada, less so as you come further south.
 Despite it being used extensively in residential construction, it can be overkill in most Canadian homes, and can cause problems of its own.

 "One of the problems in the building industry is that we have a spreading 'cult-like' mentality that worships at the 'church of polyethylene'.
 This cult views the answer to all moisture problems as the installation of a polyethylene vapor barrier on the inside of buildings.
 This cult is responsible for many more building failures than building successes.
 It's time that the cult deprogramming started."